• Level 2

 7. Understand the need to get permission from the patient or their guardian before starting any treatment, respecting their choices.

-8. Use clear communication when explaining treatments to patients or their guardians, getting their consent, and addressing any concerns to make sure care is focused on the patient.
+8. Use clear communication when explaining treatments to patients or their guardian, getting their consent, and addressing any concerns to make sure care is focused on the patient.

 Dystonia Course Benefits:

-A Dystonia Awareness Course gives participants the important knowledge and skills to help people with dystonia.
+A Dystonia Course gives participants the important knowledge and skills to help people with dystonia.

 • A clear understanding of what dystonia is, its types, causes, and symptoms.